OlivierPT/cap-meteor/README.md

 * "private" directory : Server and private static content.

 Loading order :
+* Alphabetic order
-* Directories in the alphanumeric order
+* First in the directories, then the files

-* In one directory...???
+That's why, in the client folder, there are :
+* A 'lib' directory with app.js to be the first js file to load.
+This is the one declaring the app module.

 ### UI Layer

 Angular Integration packages :
-* urigo:angular
+* angular (main stream angular integration since Meteor 1.2)
 * angularui:angular-ui-router

 Angular-Material integration packages :